kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

   either virtual or real clients.
 Heirarchical group members may also act as emulator clients to collaboratively emulate a virtual client representing the heirarchical group in one or more other heirarchical groups.
-- Group representative: A group representative of (heirarchical group) A in (heirarchical group) B is a virtual client that is member of group B while being emulated by the clients in group A.
+- Group representative: A group representative of (heirarchical group) G is a virtual client emulated by the clients in G. The group representative of group G in another group S is the representative of G that is a member S.
 - Subgroup: a heirarchical group with a representative in one or more other groups.
 - Supergroup: a heirarchical group with one or more virtual members.